BUSINESS CONTINUITY

 ..

-CLARIFICATION , In some matters of business and marketing, Business Continuity refers to the ability of a founding Entrepreneur to pass on control of a profitable business to their children so the next generation can run things suitably - as in the case of some of Canada's great family business (McCain, Rogers, Richardson, etc.).
+CLARIFICATION , In some matters of business management and marketing, Business Continuity can be taken to refer to the ability of a founding Entrepreneur to pass on control of a profitable business to their children so the next generation can run things suitably - as in the case of some of Canada's great family businesses (McCains, Rogers, Richardsons, etc.).
 In this case business continuity involved preparing the next generation to take control of the company, making sure the products continue to be produced and sold in a profitable way, and also includes many legal considerations related to ownership and the assets of the person who founded the firm.

 For the students in Richardson's class, Business Continuity is discussed in the context of how a business continues to operate after something really bad has happened - either a natural disaster, a criminal or terrorist act or even some disastrous situation in the competitive environment.
 It can also apply to situations of struggling to continue operations in the face of losing supplies of raw materials or components, or dealing with a change in government regulations that impairs operations (eg. a sports bar effected by the no-smoking rules).